lnshewmo/Pewlett-Hackard-Analysis/README.md

 The following may be useful to implement the mentoring program and can be pulled from the current data with additional queries:
   - Employee id, First and Last Name, (Current) Title and Department of (current) employees who have been with the company for less than ~2 years.
 These employees may be candidates for internal mentoring.
   - A similar table containing the same information on employees who have been with the company for more ~ 5 years.
 These employees may be a secondary resource for additional mentors.
+  - Refactoring of the Retiring Titles query to include Department.
+This would further characterize the impact of the tsunami on different departments.
   - Refactoring of the Mentorship Eligibility query to include Department.
 This would identify mentors which can be matched with mentees within their department.